When you're ready to record yourself for your EdTPA application package, use this link to book usage of the Oral Communications Center SWIVL!

 Option Three: In some cases, you may find your tutor embedded in your Canvas Class.
 Click on the People tab in your course.
 Then email the tutor from your Canvas account.

-For Faculty: To request a tutor for your class, click the link labeled "OCC Class Tutor Request" on the left hand navigation bar to be taken to a formal request form.
-Blythe Taylor, director of academic support, will be in touch via email.
-Or, email Blythe directly at email@example.com.
+For Faculty: To request a tutor for your class, email Blythe Taylor, director of academic support, directly at firstname.lastname@example.org.